lezette/learning-a11y/src/was/update-on-was-2.md

     them further in an upcoming deep-dive article dedicated specifically to the Operable principle.</p>

   <p>I'll be conducting an audit for an actual client soon, and I'm excited about that.
 The previous audits I've done
     were just me visiting random sites (including ones I've worked on) and performing audits on them.
-I sent an audit out to
-    a certain company one time as part of a job application because their website was not keyboard accessible.
-For example, they were using <code>divs</code> as <code>buttons</code>, only relying on <code>onclick</code> events, and had no
-    <code>tabindex</code> (it's quite common, actually).
-I never heard back, but I hope they fixed it.
   </p>

   <p>I have also been watching some videos about how different people approach accessibility audits.
 It's been really